sn6uv/sn6uv.github.io/_posts/2019-12-31-beating-minesweeper-with-neural-networks.markdown

 # Implementing minesweeper

-Minesweeper was implemented in Python with a focus on efficiency.
+Minesweeper was implemented in Python.
 Each game state is represented as an instance of a `Game` object

 {% highlight python %}
 class Game: